Dr Melissa Boyde

 My work in literary modernism includes research on the history of the roman à clef developed by the seventeenth century French writer Madeleine de Scudéry and taken up by writers such as Hope Mirrlees, Renée Vivien, H.D., Gertrude Stein and Djuna Barnes.

-In the visual arts my research and curatorial work is on Australian artists, such as Mary Alice Evatt, Moya Dyring and Margaret Olley.
+In the visual arts my research and curatorial work is on Australian artists, including Mary Alice Evatt, Moya Dyring and Margaret Olley.
 In 2014-15 I curated exhibitions of their work for Heide Museum of Modern Art and the Margaret Olley Art Centre, Tweed Regional Gallery.

 My research in Animal Studies is based in critical and cultural theory with a focus on the lived experiences of non-human animals – particularly those in the cattle industries in Australia.
 I was Chair of the Australasian Animal Studies Association (AASA) (2011-15) and the founder and chief editor of their fully peer reviewed, open access online journal: Animal Studies Journal.
 I am co-editor, with Fiona Probyn-Rapsey, of the Animal Publics book series published by Sydney University Press.
 In 2009 philosopher Denise Russell and I developed the Replace Animals in Australian Testing (RAAT) website which provides information on alternatives to the use of animals in scientific experiments and medical research in Australia.

-- Co-curator, with Dr Yvette Watt University of Tasmania and Madeleine Boyd Gold Coast City Art Gallery, Animaladies, Verge Gallery, Glebe, forthcoming July 2016.
+- Co-curator, with Dr Yvette Watt University of Tasmania and Madeleine Boyd Gold Coast City Art Gallery, Animaladies, Interlude Gallery, Glebe July 2016.

 - Curator, Mary Alice Evatt ‘MAS’ 1898-1973.
 Toured 2002–2006 from Bathurst Regional Gallery to Heide Museum of Modern Art Melbourne, S.H.
 Ervin Gallery Sydney, Albury Regional Art Gallery, Mornington Peninsula Regional Gallery and Canberra Museum and Gallery.

-- Curator, ‘Art and Politics: Mas Evatt and the Evatt Collection’, catalogue, exhibition and paper, Flinders University Art Gallery, August- September, 2006.
+- Curator, ‘Art and Politics: Mas Evatt and the Evatt Collection’, Flinders University Art Gallery, August- September, 2006.

 - Editor and Introduction, A Kingdom and a Place of Exile: Critical Essays on Postcolonial women’s writing by Dorothy Jones, University of Wollongong Press, 2010.